The Rising of the Shield Hero: Video games

 A mobile game titled Tate no Yūsha no Nariagari Rerise (盾の勇者の成り上がり RERISE) was released for Android and iOS devices on February 24, 2021.
 An adaptation of the anime titled The Rising of the Shield Hero: Relive the Animation was released for Steam on September 24, 2019, for Android and iOS devices on October 24, 2019.
 In September 2025, a global game project for PC and smartphones based on the anime was announced.

 Reception

 Sales and accolades

 The light novel series had over 3.3 million volumes in print by December 2018, and the manga adaptation had 1 million volumes in print by January 2019.
 By April 2019, the light novels and manga have sold a combined 6.2 million copies in Japan, after their sales increased by 1.2 million copies in two months, mainly due to the success of the anime adaptation.

-At the 4th Crunchyroll Anime Awards in 2020, the character Raphtalia was selected as Best Girl, while Billy Kametz was awarded the Best Voice Artist Performance (English) for his role as Naofumi Iwatani.
-Kevin Penkin was nominated in the Best Score category for his series' work.

-Reception and controversy in North America

-When the anime adaptation began airing in North America, the first episode came under controversy.
-Several Anime News Network reviewers criticized the series for its framing of a false rape accusation, and the protagonist purchasing a girl as a slave was controversial.
-When producer Junichiro Tamura was asked about it, he responded that there "have not been any controversies regarding the series in Japan, so it is difficult to say.
-In the case there were any controversy domestically, we will try to address all issues with the staff and people involved to bring our customers a better product the next time."

-Reviews of subsequent episodes have been generally positive.
-Theron Martin of Anime News Network gave a rating of B− for the first two episodes, stating "the series looks like it's gotten over its initial problematic hump and should hopefully slide into a more agreeable story flow."
-He gave a B+ rating for the third episode, stating that "the series seems like it's angling to build Naofumi up more as a folk hero than the famously brazen heroes we're used to seeing in fantasy stories" and that "episode 3 gives the best argument to date for the series' possible potential."

-The second season received heavy scrutiny from both fans and critics due to its fast pacing and changes to the source material.